gierens/yubipi/README.md

 - A 10 kOhm resistor and optionally a LED

 ### Triggering Circuit

-Note however that its contact order is ECB (Emitter, Collector, Base).
+The following picture shows an example of how the circuit could be arranged on a breadboard.

 ![YubiPi Breadboard](img/yubipi_bb.png)

+Note that in case of a C1815 transistor the contact order is ECB (Emitter, Collector, Base).

+The touch sensor plate of the YubiKey is connected to the transistors collector.
+Make sure to have a large contact area between wire and the plate with the tinfoil and some tape.

+For good measure you might also want to ground the USB ports casing.
+Here you can also use some tinfoil and tape.

 ## Software